liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I am currently submitting job applications
 1. maintaining in process; currently repairing
 1. super competent colleague
-1. How does starrocks process subquery?
+1. How does starrocks process subquery?; Subqueries are always placed within expressions.
+After constant removal and predicate simplification are performed, a subquery can be replaced with an apply operator and attached to the logical tree.
+Finally, different types of joins can be utilized to transform the apply operator.
 1. How many subquery transformation rules in Starrocks?
 1. Could describe the subquery classifications?
-1. What's optimization can lead to 10 times performance boost of the ranking window function?
+1. What's optimization can lead to 10 times performance boost of the ranking window function?; When using a ranking window function with a predicate or a limit clause, we have the option to include an additional partition-topn node to filter the data.
+This can lead to significant improvements, particularly when it comes to filtering out large amounts of data.
-1. Why do you refactor the subquery transformation process?
+1. Why do you refactor the subquery transformation process?; * In the previous process, the subquery would be transformed to ApplyOperator first, missing the opportunity to apply optimizations such as constant removal or predicate simplification\n* After this refactor, the subquery used as an expression will be temporarily held back until the expression optimizations are performed, allowing it to fully benefit from these optimizations
-1. What are the killing features of StarRocks?
+1. What are the killing features of StarRocks?; 1.
+MPP (Massively Parallel Processing) Distributed Execution\n* Performance & Resource Utilization\n* Scalability\n\n2.
+Pipeline Parallel Execution Framework\n* High cpu utilization\n* Lower the overhead of scheduling\n* Automatically set the parallelism\n\n3.
+Vectorized Execution\n* Column-wise storage\n* Column-wise execution, provide opportunities for SIMD optimizations\n\n4.
+CBO (Cost-Based Optimizer) Optimization\n* Transformation rules\n* Implementation rules\n\n5.
+Global Runtime Filter\n* In filter\n* Bloom Filter\n* Max/Min Filter\n\n6.
+Metadata Cache\n* Speed up query plan optimization\n\n7.
+Local Data Cache\n* Improve IO efficiency\n\n8.
+Materialized View\n* Transparent accelerating
 1. What's the function of auto boxing?
-1. What problems does the tool address?
+1. What problems does the tool address?; Display Cluster Information defined by our business, including `clusterId`, `nodeId`, `namespace`, `pk\\dn`\n\nKernel Parameters Required by K8s Runtime, including `net.bridge.bridge-nf-call-iptables`, `net.ipv4.ip_forward`, `fs.inotify.max_user_watches`\n\nDaemon Helth check, including `kubelet`, `docker`, `sshd`, graphics card driver like nvidia, vpu\n\nHost network, including NetworkManager, Default Router, Ip Conflict(arping), DNS Configuration, Domain Name Resolution Testing, Network Connectivity Testing, including both local and internet, Mtu Testing(ping)\n\nContainer network,including Service Ip Connectivity Testing, Pod Ip Connectivity Testing, Pod Status, DNS and Iptables Rules\nFor DNS, including Check the DNS config for pods whose nameserver is not coredns, Domain Name Resolution Testing, Unknown search domain\nFor Iptables Rules, including DNAT IP Connectivity Testing
-1. What's the function of the OS pipeline?
+1. What's the function of the OS pipeline?; The pipeline supports the selection of various customized configurations, such as different applications, network settings, partition setups, and account configurations.\n\nCentOS offers an image build tool called Anaconda, which provides a flexible configuration known as kickstart for customized settings.
+This includes network configuration, disk setup, account settings, as well as scripts for more complex configurations.\n\nDifferent production methods, including PXE(Preboot Execution Environment), Master Disk Duplication, Root Filesystem Flashing
-1. How is operator overloading achieved?
+1. How is operator overloading achieved?; Each function description can be mapped to a group of implementations, each of which has a priority.
+The implementation with a higher priority matches first.
-1. What's the most difficult thing you've encountered when implementing it?
+1. What's the most difficult thing you've encountered when implementing it?; The most challenging aspect, in my opinion, is defining an unambiguous grammar for a specific language.
+I\'ve gained insights from many mature languages, such as Java.
-1. What components does the compiler framework have?
+1. What components does the compiler framework have?; 1.
+A lexical analyzer, parses the original content into a sequence of tokens.\n2.
+A Grammar Parser, supports several types of grammar analysis algorithm, like, LL1(Left-to-right, Leftmost derivation), LALR(Look-Ahead, Left-to-right, Rightmost Derivation), LR1(Left-to-Right, Rightmost derivation)
-1. Why not just use the message middleware?
+1. Why not just use the message middleware?; Offers more flexibility in routing messages than message middleware platforms like Kafka or RocketMQ, allowing for the provision of more complex rules based on the structural characteristics of the device messages.
-1. What's the function of message route?
+1. What's the function of message route?; The function of a message route is to deliver specific messages that are required by a single service from quantities of original device messages.
-1. How can the web browser serve as the user-side agent without any configuration?
+1. How can the web browser serve as the user-side agent without any configuration?; The web browser will set the original host as the \'Host\' field in the HTTP header.
+By leveraging this property, the server can create a unique HTTP address for a specific service of a particular user.
+The first segment of the address is a UUID, which can be resolved to its corresponding tunnel information.
+This helps the server direct the traffic to the correct edge device.
-1. How does the tunnel service work?
+1. How does the tunnel service work?; It begins with the user opening the terminal on our console or navigating to another web page with a unique address.
+Then, the server sends a \'NewSession\' packet to the corresponding device.
+If the specific port of the local device is available, the session is established.
+Any actions from the user will be routed to the device, and any messages from the device\'s service will be routed to the user.
 1. blow dryer
 1. I also don't see the problem in my environment
 1. he might decide to skip the conference
 1. I have not promoted this project; I have not advertised this project
 1. resulting in greater overall time consumption
-1. a pinned comment; a featured comment
+1. a pinned comment; a featured comment; 一条置顶的评论
 1. tense trade relations
 1. devastating wildfires; catastrophic wildfires
 1. get a minor injury; get a major injury
 1. Category 3 Storm
-1. what is the approach for performance bottleneck analysis?
+1. what is the approach for performance bottleneck analysis?; 性能瓶颈的分析思路是什么\n
-1. global lock contention
+1. global lock contention; race
 1. what's your biggest regret in life?
 1. no rush at all
 1. direct, open and practical
-1. it's a cohesive system
+1. it's a cohesive system; 一个自洽的系统\n
 1. do you have any compassion for me?
-1. what's your favorite thing about him?
+1. what's your favorite thing about him?; 你喜欢他哪一点
 1. stop whining
 1. don't talk back to me
 1. the best is yet to come